ibm-cloud-docs/Backup/offline-agent-linux.md

 When the `BUAgent` process is no longer active on the server, the Linux&reg; Agent appears offline in the Cloud Backup Portal.
 {: tsCauses}

-Ensure that the BUAgent is running by issuing the following command on the Linux&reg; system.
+Make sure that the BUAgent is running by issuing the following command on the Linux&reg; system.
 {: tsResolve}

 ```sh